Faig-Abaszada/OOPINJS/03 Prototypes/01- Inheritance.md

 # 01- Inheritance

 ## Inheritance

-Inheritance lets one object acquire the properties and methods of another object or of the Parent Object.
-And this makes it easy to reuse code in different.

 Here is an example.
 In the last section, we defined this circle object with this method.
 ComputerOptimumLocation.
 Now for this discussion let's imagine here we're working with a class.
 So let's imagine circle is a class, and not an object.
 I want to explain inheritance in these classical (class way) terms.
 So we have this circle class with one computeOptimumLocation method.
 Let's imagine tomorrow we're going to add another class to our application called square.
 And square also needs this computeOptimumLocation method.
 For now let's imagine the implementation of this object is exactly the same across these two different classes, you don't want to repeat this implementation.
 Because if there is a bug in this application, you have to fix it in multiple places.
 Or if we decide to change the implementation
 So that's when inheritance comes to the rescue.
 We can define a new class called Shape, put this method there, and have circle and square inherit this method, of the shape of the class.

+Summmary:

+Inheritance lets one object acquire the properties and methods of another object or of the Parent Object.
+And this makes it easy to reuse code in different.

 If we have properties and method that are common to several Objects, we can define a general Object and theses objects will inherit from the general Object.